Partnerships in Care

 Partnerships in Care is a British provider of mental health and social care services.

 In June 2013, the Care Quality Commission failed the firm’s Annesley House hospital in Nottingham against all five standards of care.
-Patients said some staff were “brilliant” but others had “mocked and humiliated them”.
-Bullying on wards was a persistent problem at the service, which provides low secure and rehabilitation wards for female patients.
+The hospital has low security and rehabilitation wards for female patients.
+Patients said that some staff were “brilliant” but that others had “mocked and humiliated them”, and it was alleged that bullying was a persistent problem.

-In June 2014 Partnerships in Care was acquired by Acadia Healthcare in the US from Cinven (a British Private Equity company) and by June 2015 had added over 500 new beds.
-The company now has over 1800 beds.
+In June 2014, Partnerships in Care was acquired from Cinven (a British private equity company) by an American firm, Acadia Healthcare.
+In May 2015, the company bought mental health facilities comprising 322 beds from Care UK.
+By June 2015, the company had added more than 500 beds; it now has approximately 1800.

-In May 2015 the company bought the mental health assets, consisting of 322 beds, from Care UK.

 Elysium Healthcare took over ten of its sites in 2017.

-It runs Priory Hospital East Midlands, a specialist hospital in Annesley.
+The company's portfolio now includes Priory Hospital East Midlands, a specialist hospital in Annesley.